ipascode/PRBL/README.md

 Unzip the file and add it to bitnami>rubystack2.2.6>mysql>data>mysql

-In your bitnami rubystack environment, go to C:/Bitnami/rubystack2.2.6/mysql/data/mysql and run the following command: mysql -u root -p mysql < timezone_posix.mysql input your password
+In your bitnami rubystack environment, go to C:/Bitnami/rubystack2.2.6/mysql/data/mysql and run the following command: mysql -u root -p mysql < timezone_posix.sql input your password

 restart your server